Uti possidetis: The Brazilian frontier movement into Spanish-claimed lands

-It did not stop continuing Luso-Brazilian expansion.
-The Marquis of Pombal, who virtually ruled the Portuguese Empire, instructed: Since there were not enough native Portuguese to populate the frontiers (he wrote), it was essential to abolish "all differences between Indians and Portuguese", to attract the Indians from the Uruguay missions, and encourage their marriage with Europeans.
+This new treaty did not stop continuing Luso-Brazilian expansion.
+The Marquis of Pombal, who virtually ruled the Portuguese Empire, instructed:

+Since there were not enough native Portuguese to populate the frontiers (he wrote), it was essential to abolish "all differences between Indians and Portuguese", to attract the Indians from the Uruguay missions, and encourage their marriage with Europeans.
 The Jesuit missions among the Guaraní Indians stood in the way of this plan, and Pombal had the Jesuits expelled from the Portuguese empire in 1759.
 In The Undrawn Line: Three Centuries of Strife on the Paraguayan-Mato Grosso Frontier, John Hoyt Williams wrote:

 There were subsequent treaties between Portugal and Spain but for various reasons they never succeeded in defining a frontier between their American possessions.
 Boundary disputes between their respective successor states had to be resolved by recourse to the factual uti possidetis.